meeyoungPH/nba_superlatives/README.md

 ----
 ## Purpose
 To conduct an exploratory analysis of NBA data, analyzing biometric, geographic, draft pick, and salary data versus NBA player performance during the 2021-22 season.
+This readme contains highlights of our analysis.

 ----